 External French and bi-folds are available with wooden, aluminium and uPVC frames.
 And you can buy both in unfinished wood meaning you can choose a colour option that fits right in with your home.

 Aluminium bi-fold doors are very popular at the moment.
 Wooden French doors have always been a classic choice, particularly in oak for example.
-Both uPVC bi-folds and French doors are looked on as cheaper options nowadays and not favoured in more upmarket properties.

 What Is The Difference in View Between French and Bi-fold Doors?